toledy/spotify/inference.md

 ![png](inference_files/inference_50_0.png)

 The residuals plot above shows the difference between the predicted fitted values and the actual values, $\hat{y}-y$.
 The plot shows a pattern that is similar to a diamond.
-We observe that they are very dense around 10 (in log scale).
+We observe that they are very dense around 12 (in log scale).
 A possible cause of this pattern in the residuals plot is the distribution of the response (in log scale), which is slightly left skewed.
 This is shown below.
-Consequently, the residuals will be high around 10.
+Consequently, the residuals will be high around 12.
 We can also observe that the distribution of the fitted values is narrower than the true response.
+Overall, the residuals seem to show heteroskedasticity which may require further investigation in future works.